SparshRamchandani-CSYE6225Fall2023/serverless/README.md

-# Lambda Function for GitHub Release Download and Email Notification
+# Download & Notify: A Lambda Function for GitHub Releases

-## Overview
+## Overview:

-This Lambda function is designed to be triggered by an SNS notification.
-Its main tasks include downloading a release from a GitHub repository, storing it in a Google Cloud Storage Bucket, sending an email to the user with the download status, and tracking sent emails in DynamoDB.
+This Lambda function automates downloading GitHub releases, storing them in Google Cloud Storage, and notifying users via email.
+It triggers on an SNS notification and utilizes DynamoDB for tracking sent emails.

+## Key Features:

+- Automated download: Seamlessly retrieves releases from GitHub repositories.
+- Cloud storage: Securely stores releases in a Google Cloud Storage Bucket.
+- Email notification: Informs users about download status through customizable emails sent by Amazon SES.
+- Tracking & monitoring: Keeps track of sent emails in a DynamoDB table and logs execution details in CloudWatch Logs.

 ## Prerequisites
-Ensure the following requirements are met before deploying the Lambda function:

-AWS Lambda: Set up an AWS Lambda function and an SNS topic for triggering the Lambda function.
+- AWS Lambda: Function and SNS topic for triggering.

-GitHub Token: Generate a GitHub token with read access to the repository releases.
+- GitHub Token: Read access to repository releases.

-Google Cloud Storage Bucket: Create a Google Cloud Storage Bucket to store downloaded releases.
+- Google Cloud Storage Bucket: Target storage location for downloaded releases.

-AWS DynamoDB Table: Set up an AWS DynamoDB table to track sent emails.
+- AWS DynamoDB Table: Tracks sent email information.

-Amazon SES: Configure Amazon Simple Email Service (SES) for sending emails.
+- Amazon SES: Configured for sending email notifications.

-## Deployment Steps
+## Getting Started:

-Clone this repository to your local machine.
+1. Clone: Download this repository to your local machine.

-Navigate to the Lambda function directory.
+2. Navigate: Go to the Lambda function directory.

-Install the required dependencies.
+3. Install Dependencies: Use the provided method to install required libraries.

-Edit the config.js file with your configuration settings.
+4. Configure: Edit the config.js file with your settings.

-Deploy the Lambda function to AWS using your preferred deployment method.
+5. Deploy: Utilize your preferred method to deploy the function to AWS.

-## Usage
+## Function Flow:
-Once deployed, the Lambda function is triggered by SNS notifications.
-It performs the following tasks:
+1. Triggered by SNS: The function kicks off on receiving an SNS notification.

-Download GitHub Release: Uses the GitHub token to download the specified release and stores it in the configured Google Cloud Storage Bucket.
+2. Download Release: Utilizes the provided GitHub token to download the specified release.
+3. Store in Cloud Storage: Saves the downloaded release securely in your configured Google Cloud Storage Bucket.

-Email Notification: Sends an email to the user with the download status.
-Ensure SES is correctly configured for sending emails.
+4. Email Notification: Sends a customizable email to the user informing them about the download status.
+(Ensure SES is configured!)

-Tracking in DynamoDB: Records sent emails in the specified DynamoDB table for tracking purposes.
+5. Track in DynamoDB: Logs the sent email details in the designated DynamoDB table for future reference.

-## Monitoring
+## Monitoring & Feedback:
-Monitor the Lambda function's execution logs in AWS CloudWatch Logs.
-Additionally, check the DynamoDB table for tracking email status.
+- CloudWatch Logs: Monitor function execution details and troubleshoot any issues.
+- DynamoDB Table: Track email delivery status and identify any potential failures.
+- Feedback: Feel free to raise issues or suggest improvements for further development.